FooHP/Test_Repo/Testing.md

 	ytestrain   :   contains Activity data

 3) Extracts only the measurements on mean() and std() into **xtestrainR**

+	** Note : My intepretation of the course project requirement, "Extracts only the measurements on the mean and standard deviation for each measurement " is to extract ONLY  those features with mean() and std() **

 4) Uses descriptive activity names to name the activities in the data set